Massages Using Aromatherapy Essential Oils

 by Stephanie Chambers

-Essential oils can be used to achieve various desired outcomes from massage.
+Essential Oils can be used to achieve various desired outcomes from massage.
 For example:

 - To relieve stress: 5 drops of Neroli, 5 drops of Bergamot and 5 drops of Geranium can be mixed with a tablespoon of base massage oil like Almond oil (or you can use Amrita’s Unscented Body Oil as a base).
 Roman Chamomile can also be used to relieve stress.
 When combining oils, the total generally shouldn’t be more than 5 drops per tablespoon for an all body massage, although twice as many drops can be used of Roman Chamomile becauseit is very mild on the skin.*